fdupoux/fsarchiver/website/content/compression/_index.md

 be an issue with any recent desktop or server machine if you use compression levels inferior to -z9.

-You can read the following [
-topic about memory problems](http://forums.fsarchiver.org/viewtopic.php?p=2259).

 The biggest part of the memory requirement is the compression threads.
 The more compression threads you have, the more memory you need.
 Very high compression levels (especially -z9) requires a huge amount of memory.
 If you don't have